-He delved into the decline of the print media to a mere 13% whereas the digital media claiming the lions share in the media channel market. he said the media houses are now opting for omni-channel broadcast strategies.
+He delved into the decline of the print media to a mere 13% whereas the digital media claimed the lions share in the media channel market.
+He said the media houses are now opting for omnichannel broadcast strategies.

 He gave examples of how news in today’s context is delivered as False information, misinformation and mal-information.
-He explained the reasons behind the intentional, unintentional degradation on the authenticity of news being due to dwindling revenues, race to TRP’s and the urge to deliver the breaking news aka sensationalization thus leading to a new way of news story telling.
+He explained the reasons behind the intentional, unintentional degradation of the authenticity of news being due to dwindling revenues, race to TRP and the urge to deliver the breaking news aka sensationalization thus leading to a new way of news storytelling.
 He cited how Alt-news founder Muhamad Zubair was funded by Anti-India George Soros and Arundhati Roy and the entire episode of Anti-CAA and Farm bill protests were escalated to resemble an international issue.

-Demystifying the myth that Digital Transformation requires hi-tech infrastructure, He shared how his team at Panchajanya has undertaken a low budget initiative and delivered a docuseries called Vibhajan ki Viveshika and won many accolades.
-He closed his session by mentioning that media is responsible for the news that they deliver, there is a need to be socially responsible and not just focus on sensations without facts being checked.
+Demystifying the myth that Digital Transformation requires hi-tech infrastructure, he shared how his team at Panchajanya has undertaken a low-budget initiative and delivered a docuseries called Vibhajan ki Viveshika and won many accolades.
+He closed his session by mentioning that the media is responsible for the news that they deliver, there is a need to be socially responsible and not just focus on sensations without facts being checked.

-The closing session were jointly conducted by Shri Rajgopal ji (Samachar Bharathi) and Shri Ayush Ji (Dakshina Madhya Kshetra, Prachara Pramukh, RSS)
+The closing session was jointly conducted by Shri Rajgopal ji (Samachar Bharathi) and Shri Ayush Ji (Dakshina Madhya Kshetra, Prachara Pramukh, RSS)

-We should never talk about classification such as Adi-vasi, Graam-vasi, Nagar-vasi but should identify everyone as Bharat-vasi.
+We should never talk about classification such as Adivasi, Graam-vasi, or Nagar-vasi but should identify everyone as Bharat-vasi.

-The event was a grand success where all spheres of society participated including a great number of women, people from media, students, professionals from HR, Technology, NGO’s and Spiritual organizations.
+The event was a grand success where all spheres of society participated including a great number of women, people from the media, students, professionals from HR, Technology, NGOs and Spiritual organizations.

 Pics – Janahitha Seva Trust Team